MmgTools/mmg/README.md

     cmake -G "Visual Studio 15 2017 Win64" ^
     configure
   ```

   Note that you can use a script to make this step easier (an example of script is provided [here](https://github.com/MmgTools/mmg/wiki/Configure-script-for-CMake-(Windows-OS))).

    Once the configuration script has finished without errors a `mmg.sln` file will be generated in the cmake_build directory.

   6. Double click this file and the visual studio project will open.
-Then choose the project configuration (Release, Debug...).
-  Please, make sure that the project is set to Win32 or x64 and change it if is not.
+Then choose the project configuration (Release, Debug...) and make sure that the project is set to Win32 or x64.
   Finally, in order to compile Mmg, right click the `INSTALL` project and select the option `BUILD`.

 ##### Compile with MinGW

   1. Get a **C Compiler**:
       * **MinGW** can be downloaded [here](http://mingw.org/).
 We recommand to install the *mingw-developer-tools*, *mingw32-base*, *mingw32-gcc-fortran*, *mingw32-gcc-g++* and *msys-base* packages;
       * Edit the environment variables and add MinGW in your **PATH** variable.
-It can be done in the **advanced system settings** panel. (note that you must modify the **PATH** variable, not the **Path** one);
+It can be done in the **advanced system settings** panel. (note that you must modify the **PATH** variable, not **Path**);
       * **MinGW** binaries are probably in `C:\MinGW\bin`
       * the MinGW terminal is in `C:\MinGW\msys\1.0\msys`